 You have internship opportunities and jobs to fill and you’d like to build a more representative organization, so you’ve decided to engage with candidates from varying backgrounds and experiences, including URMs.
 But where do you start?

 Instead of sending the same canned message to every student, take the time to personalize your outreach—your recipients will appreciate it.
 Handshake’s Campus to Career report revealed that 95% of students surveyed prefer to engage with employers that send personalized, proactive messages.
 This is your chance to show candidates that you value them enough as individuals to not send them the same standard message everyone else gets.

 Here are a few best practices to follow when messaging diverse talent.

 1. Don’t make assumptions

 Students from URGs aren’t all the same.
-Nearly half of Latinx students are the first in their families to go to college, but that doesn’t mean that every Latinx student is a first-generation college student.
+Nearly half of Latine students are the first in their families to go to college, but that doesn’t mean that every Latine student is a first-generation college student.
 Identifying with a certain underrepresented group doesn’t take away a student’s individuality.
 Treat students as individuals by avoiding generalizations or stereotyping them.

 2. Avoid tokenizing candidates

 It’s easy to get caught up in diversity recruitment, but students from underrepresented backgrounds prefer to be hired for their skills and expertise, not their ethnic or racial status.
 Your messages need to reflect that.
 When you tell a URM student that you’re messaging them because they’re a minority, you risk offending or tokenizing them.